 Where is it produced?

-First used in the 1960s it was injected into the patient’s body, emitting gamma rays which were detected by gamma cameras which were then able to detect blocked blood vessels and cancerous tumors.
-It was considered a much safer alternative to other diagnostic tracers as it meant that patients were exposed to much lower levels of radiation.
+First used in the 1960s, Tc-99m produced from Moly-99 was injected into the patient’s body emitting gamma rays which were detected by gamma cameras which were then able to detect blocked blood vessels and cancerous tumors.
+It was considered a much safer alternative to other diagnostic tracers since patients were exposed to much lower levels of radiation.

-Moly-99 is currently in a race to be produced and distributed on a large scale around the world as medical practitioners seek to implement this highly-sought-after imaging detector in the race against time to combat potentially fatal diseases like cancer and heart disease.
+Moly-99 is currently the focus of even more production and distribution on a large scale around the world as medical practitioners seek to implement this highly sought-after imaging radioisotope.